Skip to Main Content

 What wildlife is available in Peru?

 Peru is one of the world's most biodiverse countries.
-The Amazon basin hosts jaguars, pink river dolphins, giant otters, and thousands of bird species; the Andes are home to vicuñas, llamas, alpacas and the Andean condor; and the cloud forests support spectacled bears (the inspiration for Paddington).
+The Amazon basin hosts jaguars, pink river dolphins, giant otters, and thousands of bird species.
+The Andes are home to vicuñas, llamas, alpacas and the Andean condor.
+And the cloud forests support spectacled bears (the inspiration for Paddington).
 Paracas and the Pacific coast add the unique Humboldt penguin and sea lion colonies.

 Do you have specialized wildlife crews?